GetJobber/atlantis/docs/proposals/MultiSelect/MultiSelect.md

 ## Design Patterns

-The goal of the `MultiSelect` component is to allow a suer to check multiple options within a list of items.
+The goal of the `MultiSelect` component is to allow a user to check multiple options within a list of items.

 A user can click on the element to expand it and display the multiple options.